tldr-pages/tldr/README.md

 - Your favourite command isn't covered?
 - You can think of more examples?

 Contribution are most welcome!
-Have a look [over here](https://github.com/rprieto/tldr/blob/master/CONTRIBUTING.md) for some rough guidelines.
+Have a look here for some rough [contributing guidelines](https://github.com/tldr-pages/tldr/blob/master/CONTRIBUTING.md).